syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### scrollToTop()
 {:#methods:scrolltotop}

-Move vertical scroll bar to top(origin).
+Sets the scroll top offset of TreeGrid to `0`.

-Usage: we can able to move vertical scroll bar to top(zero) dynamically.
+Usage: we can able to scroll the TreeGrid's content to `0` offset vertically.

 #### Example